Czalbia/DustDetection/readme.md

 ## Running this project

 1. Make sure you downloaded `jetson-inference` library and built it succesfully
-2. Download the folder of model `Solar2`
+2. Download the folder of model `Solar2` and place it in `python/training/classification/models`
 3. Download modified version of `imagenet.py` file
-4. Remove imagenet from `jetson_inference/build/aarch64/bin/` and place the new one in it
+4. Remove imagenet.py file from `jetson_inference/build/aarch64/bin/` and place the new one in it
-5. Place your image `jetson-inference/python/training/classification` directory
+5. Place your chosen image in `jetson-inference/python/training/classification` directory
 6. Download `runALL.py` file
 7. Run `runALL.py --name ` command with the file name of the image
 8. Your result will be a `<name>__RESULT.jpg`